As a consultant, I noticed that different people have different perception and understanding of Scrum.

 Please visit the official Scrum guide for more details about Scrum.

-If you still have any questions or issues, please contact me via email, I will try to get back to you as soon as possible.
+If you still have any questions or issues, simply leave me a message, I will try to get back to you as soon as possible.